skubalj/build_html/README.md

 use html_gen::*;
 ```

-This project was created with the decorator pattern in mind.
+This project was created with the builder pattern in mind.
 To create an HTML document, start with
 an `HttpPage`, and build up the document with chained method calls.
 Once the document is built up,
 convert it to a `String` using `to_html_string()`.